natasjaVgestel/natasjaVgestel.github.io/_posts/2019-01-19-day-fortyseven.markdown

 ![Palmer station and area](/assets/blog_photos/190119/p1060400.jpg)

 All the people on station are very lucky to have chef Francis (left photo) and sous-chef Derrick (right photo).
-They prepare breakfast, lunch, dinner, and additionally, have snacks/pastries ready at 10:00 and at 15:00 (we use military time).
+They prepare breakfast, lunch, dinner, and provide snacks/pastries at 10:00 and at 15:00 (we use military time).
 They work very hard to ensure we get good and balanced meals (thank you!!!).

 ![Francis and Derrick](/assets/blog_photos/190119/Chefs.jpg)